Coronavirus (COVID-19) Information

 Question 16: When can self-employed individuals apply for Pandemic Unemployment Assistance (PUA)?
 When I filed, I was denied; it said I was “not an insured worker.”
 I don’t have enough work history, can I apply for PUA?
 I was about to begin a new job but couldn’t because of the coronavirus, can I file for PUA?

-Answer: To be eligible for a PUA claim, individuals must first file a regular unemployment claim and be found ineligible.
+Answer: Please click here for details about the Pandemic Unemployment Assistance (PUA) program.
+To be eligible for a PUA claim, individuals must first file a regular unemployment claim and be found ineligible.
 Most self-employed individuals who file a claim will receive a notice that they are not an insured worker.
 This is because they are not covered under the regular unemployment insurance system.

 Individuals in these groups who have been negatively impacted by the coronavirus, and have not already filed a claim, are encouraged to file online at uinteract.labor.mo.gov.
 When filing, individuals should:

 - Indicate “none” when asked for states in which they have worked, unless they have worked for an employer in the last 18 months.
 This is important because those that were self-employed and impacted by coronavirus may have worked for an employer in the last 18 months and could be eligible for the state’s regular unemployment insurance program.

 - Receive a notification from DES with further instructions on what information will be needed and how to complete the filing process for the PUA.
 If those unemployed selected to be notified electronically, an email will be sent the following day after the claim is filed stating to check their correspondence tab in UInteract.
 All others will be mailed the instructions and should receive the instructions within the time it takes to be delivered by the US Postal Service.

 Individuals who have already filed an unemployment claim and have received a notification that they are not an insured worker will also be contacted by the DES with further instructions on what information will be needed and how to complete the filing process for the PUA.
 The same notification by DES as stated above will apply.